 Students reside in centrally located university housing at the University of London and the Sorbonne in Paris.

 Randy Chavez credits his first visit abroad as “the adventure that changed my life forever.
 It was on those cobblestone streets that this student discovered he was an artist.
 My fondest ambition would be to provide the opportunity for others to share that epiphany.”

 Undergraduates: Completion of at least sophomore level by summer 2014 and instructor approval

 In addition, all students must be in good academic, conduct, and financial standing for the 2013–14 academic year.

-For undergraduates, this course satisfies the History of Illustration requirement for Illustration majors, a Visual Studies Elective (200 level), or a Studio Elective.
+For undergraduates, this course satisfies the History of Illustration requirement for Illustration majors, a Visual Studies Elective (200 or 300 level), or a Studio Elective.

 Note: Students who have already taken History of Illustration may still enroll in this course for credit.